 Do employees have to agree to be furloughed?

 Yes.
 Employees must be consulted and agree to being furloughed.
-The requirements will depend on the contract of employment that employee has, i.e. if there’s a lay-off provision, but the majority will require the employer to agree with the employee that they are being furloughed.
+The requirements will depend on the employee’s contract of employment, i.e. if there’s a lay-off provision, but the majority require the employer to agree with the employee that they’re being furloughed.

 Most will agree without issue, bearing in mind the main alternative would be dismissal by reason of redundancy with the possibility of a delayed redundancy payment or no redundancy payment (for employees who have worked for less than two years).